dmsherazi/Battery-Management-System/README.md

 This project provides software for monitoring, control and charging of batteries for a solar powered installation.

-The motivation to build this arose from the poor performance and lack of adequate control, lack of configuration for different battery types, and poor user interface of commercially available BMS, at least for those reasonably priced.
+The motivation to build this arose from the poor performance, lack of adequate control, lack of configuration for different battery types, and poor user interface of commercially available BMS, at least for those reasonably priced.